 So that being said, I’m super excited to share with you a vegan queso recipe that uses cashews as the main ingredient.
 It is tangy, smoky, spicy, and incredibly simple and easy to make.
 It is full of healthy fats and tons of vitamins and minerals.
-While I won’t say that it tastes exactly like cheese, it certainly wouldn’t win any blind taste tests (still working on a vegan cheese that does taste like the real deal), it does come close enough to make me happy.
+While I won’t say that it tastes exactly like cheese, it does come pretty darn close.

 It takes only 8 ingredients (all of which can be bought in bulk if you have a good bulk section at your grocery store) and a blender or food processor to make.
 And like most of my recipes, it is easily customizable to your personal preference and can be added to a good number of different dishes.
 If it’s a dish that